node-energy/pypiserver-nginx/README.md

 Somehow reading from environment variables didn't work for me, at least not locally.

 `twine upload dist/* --repository-url $TWINE_REPOSITORY_URL -u $TWINE_USERNAME -p $TWINE_PASSWORD`

+### Naming
+By default the private PyPI server will fallback to the https//pypi.org/ if the desired package is not found.
+Therefore you'll want to name your packages in a way they don't clash with existing packages on PyPI.
+Otherwise this can become a source of hard to track bugs because a possibly failing install won't fail loudly.

 ## Install packages from this repository